 Figure 1: Geographical distribution of the 66 sampling sites in the secondary road network of the French Mediterranean lowland region.
 The symbols of the sampling sites represent the type of local landscape they belong to.
 Biogeographical regions are filled in colour: white: Mediterranean; grey: Continental; black: Alpine.
 Road network source: ROUTE500 from the Institut National de l’Information Géographique et Forestière (2017).

 Table 1: Description of variables used to model bat density, bat position at collision risk, and flight path orientation.
-Percentage of night, time lag and time lag direction were only used in the last two models.